 Ron holds LLB (LAW) and BA in Economics degrees from Tel Aviv University, graduating both Magna Cum Laude, in addition to receiving an MBA from INSEAD in France.

-Ron graduated from the Naval Offices Academy in Israel and served as a commander of a squadron of boats.
+Ron graduated from the Naval Offices Academy in Israel and served as a commander of Fast Patrol Boats squadron.